 In conclusion I submit that it is important to recognize illiteracy as an inherent disability which can be fostered by a medical infirmity, social ineptitude, economic depravity, or parental inequity.
 Therefore, it is imperative that a reading curriculum be instituted at childbirth.
 Parents should make it a habit of reading to their children daily in addition to serving as an example by allowing their offspring to witness their personal reading behavior which in theory instills the axiom of reading by virtue of behavioral emulation and linguistic language acquisition.
 Additionally, with the event of video channels and podcasting, reading programs reminiscent of the age of radio are growing in popularity to restore the sense of family social-cohesiveness that smartphone technology is believed to have fragmented.

 One notable program is the National Blackman Read Aloud Hour hosted by Joseph Sheldon Hall.
 The show takes a two-prong approach to combating functional illiteracy.
 First, it facilitates the aspect of human bonding associated with the synaptic pruning process (Feldman, 2014).
 Secondly, the reading material circumnavigates the standard if not ubiquitous Harriett Tubman literary content that permeates numerous school districts with informative literary works such as Skloot (2006) “The Immortal Life Of Henrietta Lacks” who’s immortal human cells (HeLa) contributed significantly to the world of medicine.
-Therefore in concurrence with the aforementioned pro-activity, I emphatically submit that in addition to parental involvement, a combination of social reading platforms and school-based reading programs are the key to establishing a quantum state of resilience to combat the ubiquitous phenomena of functional illiteracy due to the author’s opinion that it will continue to be a perpetuated paradox within the realm of human development.
+Therefore in concurrence with the aforementioned pro-activity, I emphatically submit that in addition to parental involvement, a combination of early childhood reading platforms and school-based reading programs are the key to establishing a quantum state of resilience to combat the ubiquitous phenomena of functional illiteracy due to the author’s opinion that it will continue to be a perpetuated paradox within the realm of human development.